P U R E

 Even after all these years, she still couldn’t figure out the reason why people would even begin to suck on those sticks of death.
 It wasn’t like they didn’t know what it was going to do to them; they had all been taught about it at one point or another.
 It was a mystery to her why someone would willingly shorten their lifespan just for a momentary high.

-She tried not to breathe in too deeply as she past a particularly smoky section, unable to stop the small cough that erupted from her throat.
+She tried not to breathe in too deeply as she passed a particularly smoky section, unable to stop the small cough that erupted from her throat.
 Her small nose curled up in disgust as the scent surrounded her.
 She rubbed her nose, hoping to block the smell from entering her senses again.

 She finally passed the area, oblivious to the pair of dark green eyes following her petite form as she entered the classroom.
 Freya let out a sigh of relief as the smell receded completely, happily taking her desk at the front corner of the room.
 She crossed her arms on the desk, resting her head on her hands as she watched people trickle into the class.